despark/laravel-db-localization/README.md

-# Laravel DB Localization for laravel 5.1
+# Laravel DB Localization for version 5.1

 *Note: if you are looking for the version for Laravel 4.2 check out [v1 branch](https://github.com/despark/laravel-db-localization/tree/v1).*